emlab-solutions/pyemaps/docs/source/faq.rst

 significant computation resource and operations.
 As a result, it is much slower than that of kinematic simulation.

-While pyemaps performance has improved significantly since its inception, there are still rooms for enhancements and we are still looking for opportunities to make constant progress.
+While pyEMAPS performance has improved significantly since its inception, there are still rooms for enhancements and we are still looking for opportunities to make constant progress.